Strengthening Supplier Partnerships

 Global Pharmaceutical Optimizes FM Capabilities Worldwide

-Challenge: Establish New Sourcing Strategy, Operational Model & FM Team
+Challenge: Establishing New FM Sourcing Strategy, Operational Model & FM Team

 A global pharmaceutical company sought a stronger facilities management (FM) function across its global footprint, which encompassed more than 30 million square feet of space in 75+ countries.
 The sites included offices, lab and research facilities, data centers, large mixed-use campuses and manufacturing plants.
 Specifically, the company needed to establish an effective global FM organization and stronger FM practices to meet employee and business needs in key regions around the world.